Phryne Fisher: Character and skills

 Phryne can shoot and often carries, and uses, a lady's handgun in her purse.
 She is frequently described as being possessed of great courage and fearlessness, and personally admits to having very few actual fears (one of them being head-lice, which she abhors).
 She rarely cries, noting in Cocaine Blues that the last time she had done so was over a book of poetry by Wilfred Owen, after being sickened by the deaths in World War I.

-Phryne is a skilled and experienced pilot, and in Flying Too High, performs a number of dangerous and skillful flying maneuvers in a Gipsy Moth plane in response to a flying instructor's doubts about her skills.
-She has also flown Dr. Elizabeth Macmillan, her friend and a surgeon, through dangerous conditions to provide medical assistance to those who needed it.
-In addition to planes, Phryne is a skilled, if somewhat reckless driver, and drives a red Hispano-Suiza, one of her prized possessions.
+Phryne being an experienced pilot, in Flying Too High, she performed a number stunts in a Gipsy Moth plane.
+She has also flown Dr. Elizabeth Macmillan, her friend and a surgeon, through unavoidable conditions to provide medical assistance to those who needed it.
+Phryne is also skilled as a driver, and drives a red Hispano-Suiza.

 She is fond of dancing and has learned to dance the tango from 'the most expensive gigolo on the Rue de Chat-qui-Peche' in Paris.
 She speaks French fluently, with a Parisian accent and peppered with 'indelicate apache idioms'.

 Phryne is described as being fond of the luxuries her position and wealth afford her, while always being conscious of her impoverished origins.
 She tells the Princess de Grasse in Cocaine Blues that "there is nothing like being really poor to make you relish being really wealthy."
 She often carries cash on her person, reasoning that she is unused enough to wealth to want the security of having readily available funds.
 She is generous with her money, and tips well.

 Phryne is frequently described as dressing in high fashion and her clothes are often described in great and elaborate detail.
 She occasionally dresses in trousers and men's shirts.
 Phryne also enjoys good food.
 She is 'devoted' to lobster mayonnaise with cucumbers, in particular.
 Despite her numerous relationships and conduct that some parts of society might find shocking, Phryne describes herself as being immune to blackmail, showing no alarm, for instance, when Bobby Matthews, a thief she had once caught, threatens to tell all of Melbourne that she had once visited an expensive gigolo in Paris.